SS Exodus: Attempted return to France

 The Royal Navy brought Exodus 1947 into Haifa, where her passengers were transferred to three larger and more seaworthy ships for deportation: Empire Rival, Ocean Vigour and Runnymede Park.
 Members of the United Nations Special Committee on Palestine (UNSCOP) witnessed the transfer.
-The three ships left Haifa on July 19 for Port-de-Bouc near Marseilles.
+The three ships left Haifa on July 19 for Port-de-Bouc near Marseille.
 Foreign Secretary Bevin insisted that the French get their ship back as well as its passengers.

 When the ships arrived at Port-de-Bouc on August 2, the French Government said it would allow disembarkation of the passengers only if it was voluntary on their part.
 Haganah agents, both on board the ships and using launches with loudspeakers, encouraged the passengers not to disembark.
 Thus the migrants refused to disembark and the French refused to cooperate with British attempts at forced disembarkation.
 This left the British with the option of returning the passengers to Germany.
 Realizing that they were not bound for Cyprus, the migrants conducted a 24-day hunger strike and refused to cooperate with the British authorities.

 Media coverage of the contest of wills put pressure on Britain to find a solution.
 The matter was reported to the UNSCOP members who had been deliberating in Geneva.
 For three weeks the refugees on the ships held firm in difficult conditions, rejecting offers of alternative destinations.
 Britain concluded that the only option was to send the Jews to camps in the British-controlled zone of post-war Germany.

 Operation Oasis

 The ships went from Marseille to Hamburg, which was then in the British occupation zone.
 Britain realized that returning the refugees to camps in Germany would elicit a public outcry, but Germany was the only territory under British control that could immediately accommodate so many people.

 Britain's position was summed up by John Coulson, a diplomat at the British Embassy in Paris, in a message to the Foreign Office in London in August 1947: "You will realize that an announcement of decision to send immigrants back to Germany will produce violent hostile outburst in the press. ...
 Our opponents in France, and I dare say in other countries, have made great play with the fact that these immigrants were being kept behind barbed wire, in concentration camps and guarded by Germans."
 Coulson advised that Britain apply as best they could a counter-spin to the story: "If we decide it is convenient not to keep them in camps any longer, I suggest that we should make some play that we are releasing them from all restraint of this kind in accordance with their wishes and that they were only put in such accommodation for the preliminary necessities of screening and maintenance."
-The mission of bringing the Jewish refugees of Exodus 1947 back to Germany was known in diplomatic and military circles as "Operation Oasis."
+The mission of bringing the Jewish refugees of Exodus 1947 back to Germany was known in diplomatic and military circles as "Operation Oasis".